-Maharashtra: ‘Hug each Kashmiri, create a new paradise there,’ PM Modi says at Nashik rally
+Ayodhya dispute: PM Modi asks ‘loudmouths’ to stop making remarks, says judiciary should be trusted

 He said the decision to end Jammu and Kashmir’s special constitutional status was taken to bring it out of ‘violence, terrorism, separatism, and corruption’.

-Prime Minister Narendra Modi on Thursday asked people to make efforts to create a “new paradise” in Jammu and Kashmir.
-He made the remarks at a rally in the city of Nashik in Maharashtra.
+The prime minister asked people to make efforts to create a “new paradise” in Jammu and Kashmir.
 Modi said the slogan “Kashmir hamara hai [Kashmir is ours]” had changed to “Kashmir banana hai [Kashmir has to be built]”.

 “We have to hug each Kashmiri, create a new paradise there,” the prime minister said at the closing ceremony of the “Mahajanadesh Yatra” of Chief Minister Devendra Fadnavis.
 The state is expected to the polls in the next few months.